KittyGiraudel/site/_posts/2014-01-15-sass-string-to-number.md

 ## Final words

 So people, what do you think?
-Pretty cool isn't it?
-I'd be glad to see what you could be using this for so if you ever come up with a usecase, be sure to share. ;)
+Pretty cool isn’t it?
+I’d be glad to see what you could be using this for so if you ever come up with a usecase, be sure to share. ;)

 Oh by the way if you need to cast a number into a string, it is nothing easier than `$number + unquote("")`.